digama0/mm0/mm0.md

 * A `delimiter` is an instruction for the secondary lexer.
 The secondary lexer is very simple, splitting on whitespace only, except that a token marked as a delimiter is treated as a standalone token even if it appears in a larger string.
 A declared token (from another notation commmand) must not contain a delimiter token as a substring, and a delimiter must not consist entirely of identifier characters.
 A verifier may reject this command entirely (in which case all tokens must be separated by spaces), or only allow single-character delimiters.

 * A `prefix` constructor parses its argument with the given precedence.
-It should be a unary syntax operator.

 * An `infixl` or `infixr` constructor uses the given precedence for the level of the operator, which should be unique. `infixl` means that the operator is left-associative, and `infixr` means it is right-associative.